tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Each of the two outlined scenarios correspond with a rule in the multiverse debugger semantics, shown in @fig:backwards.
-The first scenario where the effects of an output primitive is reversed, is described by the \textsc{step-back-compensate} rule.
+The first scenario where the effects of an output primitive is reversed, is described by the _step-back-compensate_ rule.
-The second scenario where the last transition is a standard WebAssembly instruction, is described by the \textsc{step-back} rule.
+The second scenario where the last transition is a standard WebAssembly instruction, is described by the _step-back_ rule.
 We describe the rules in detail below.

-\begin{description}
-    \item[\textsc{step-back}] The rule for stepping back in time.
+/ step-back: The rule for stepping back in time.
 When the debugger receives a #emph[step back] message, the debugger restores the external state from the last snapshot in the snapshot list, which is not the current state.
-        The debugger then replays the program's execution from that point to exactly one step ($K_n wasmarrow^{m-n-1} K_{m-1}$) before the starting state.
+        The debugger then replays the program's execution from that point to exactly one step ($K_n attach(wasmarrow, tr: m-n-1) K_(m-1)$) before the starting state.
         Since the restored snapshot remains in the past, it is kept in the snapshot list, to allow for further backwards exploration.

-    \item[\textsc{step-back-compensate}] The rule for stepping back in time when the last transition was a primitive call.
+/ step-back-compensate: The rule for stepping back in time when the last transition was a primitive call.
         This is always the case when the current state is $K_m$ is part of the last snapshot.
         When the debugger receives a #emph[step back] message, the debugger performs the compensating action $r'$ from the last snapshot in the snapshot list, which reversed the effects of the last primitive call.
         Then, the debugger restores the external state $K_n$ from the second to last snapshot in the snapshot list.
         The debugger then replays the program's execution from that point to exactly one step before the starting state.
         The last snapshot is removed from the snapshot list, since it now lies in the future.
-\end{description}

-In the case, where no primitive call has yet been made, the snapshot list contains exactly $\{K_0,r_{nop}\}$, as defined by $dbg_"start"$, which the \textsc{step-back} rule can jump to.
+In the case, where no primitive call has yet been made, the snapshot list contains exactly ${K_0,r_nop}$, as defined by $dbg_"start"$, which the _step-back_ rule can jump to.
 If the current state is $K_0$, stepping back is not possible.
-Specifically, the \textsc{step-back} rule is not be applicable, since $m$ and $n$ are both zero, and the \textsc{step-back-compensate} rule requires the snapshot list to contain at least two snapshots.
+Specifically, the _step-back_ rule is not be applicable, since $m$ and $n$ are both zero, and the _step-back-compensate_ rule requires the snapshot list to contain at least two snapshots.

 === Instrumenting Non-deterministic Input in Multiverse Debuggers<mult:mocking>

 //\begin{figure}
 //	\begin{mathpar}
-//                \inferrule[(\textsc{register-mock})]
+//                \inferrule[(_register-mock_)]
 //       	            {
 //                        msg = mock(j, v^ast, v) \\
 //                        P(j) = p \\